laurorossi/edid_manuals/EDID_USER_MANUAL/README.md

 In the following sections, the software use cases will be described in more detail.

+>***Drought impacts can potentially be grouped into broader Drought Events.
-***REMARK: Although the DB structure includes all the necessary objects related to impact events, the handling of impact events is not implemented in the current version of the W-EDID platform.***
+>Although the EDID database structure includes all necessary components to support the representation of such >impact events, this functionality is not yet implemented in the current version of the W-EDID platform.***

 # W-EDID Web application